allisonlynnbasore14/A_Basore_Portfolio/README.md

 # Welcome to My Portfolio

 As a student at Olin College of Engineering, I have been contributed to numerous projects.
-Of the following project descriped, some are personal projects others are for class work and a few are for a working position.
+The following project are example of my work as a software engineering so far.
+Of the projects included below, some are personal projects others are for class work and a few are for a working position.

 # Projects